Skip to content

 _compute_edge_prizes(text_emb, colls)

-Compute the node prizes based on the cosine similarity between the query and nodes.
+Compute the edge prizes based on the similarity between the query and edges.

 Parameters: